BenWiederhake/tinyvm/instruction-set-architecture.md

 - There is special support for ease of use (return, cpuid, etc.)
 - Data is stored in big-endian order.
 E.g., if the first byte in data memory is 0x12, and the second byte is 0x34, then loading the first word into a register results in that register having value 0x1234.
 - The program counter is not explicitly readable, and usually increments by one (with overflow) after each instruction (except for illegal, reserved, return, jump, and branch instructions).
-- There is no concept such as hardware exceptions or interrupts.
+- There are no hardware exceptions or interrupts.

 ## General instruction pattern